 The School of Engineering and Materials Science at QMUL is one of the most highly-rated engineering and materials science departments in the UK according to the 2014 Research Excellence Framework (REF).

-Research within the School is coordinated within the following three divisions:
+Research within the School is coordinated within the following five divisions:

 In addition, much of the research within the school is also part of two new college wide multidisciplinary institutes: